blakadder/sv06/docs/common-issues.md

 # Common Issues

+## No bed adhesion

+Can be caused by many factors:

+- PEI sheet is not clean enough: Clean it thoroughly with dish soap and warm water then dry immediately.
+Maintain a clean surface with isopropyl alcohol and lint free cloth.
+- Z-offset too high: Z-offset is so high that the nozzle doesn't squish the melted plastic onto the print sheet which results in poor or no adhesion.
+- Bed mesh issues: Make sure to upgrade to latest firmware and that the startup G-Code in your slicer contains `M420 S1` to use the saved bed mesh.
+- Gantry not square:

+<iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/N5qbWdmn0VM" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 ## Hotend not level

 The nozzle sits at an angle and is not paralled to the axes.
 This commonly happens to a bent heatbreak.
 Some printers will print fine with this issue but others will show symptoms of un-levelled bed, it all depends on the way it bends and the severity of the bend.